iree-org/iree-bare-metal-arm/README.md

 #### Host Build

 You will need an installation of IREE on your host machine.
-We recommend to install a snapshot and to only build some additional tools.
+We recommend to install a snapshot and, if using `pip`, to only build some additional tools from source.
 Another option is to build everything on your host machine.

 ##### Install a Snapshot